 This is the reason it’s an important device for home painters and artists who uses airbrush kits, compressors, spraying tools, etc.

-As a home painter, you can also use the device to clean your old paint brushes that have thick layers of paint deposited and are too stubborn to clean.
+As a home painter, you can also use the device to clean your old paint brushes and paint guns that have thick layers of paint deposited and are too stubborn to clean.

 When using the device make sure you use a high-quality biodegradable ultrasonic paint stripping solution that can amplify the process and cleaning results.